mooseears/PortlandStateJavaWinter2022/airline/src/main/resources/edu/pdx/cs410J/jmeziere/README.txt

 		Print out the flight information after program execution.
 	-readme
 		Display this readme.
 This option will not execute the rest of the program.
+    -textFile filepath
+        Creates airline and flights from existing file or creates a new file and adds airline and flights to it.

 arguments: